How to Peel and Core an Apple

 But the only thing standing in the way of all that apple-y goodness is peeling and coring the apples to get them ready for your dish.
 Fortunately, it's easy to learn how to core apples fast and efficiently, so you can easily get your favorite apple recipes ready in no time flat.

 What You Need

-- cutting board
+- apples, Y-shaped peeler, chef’s knife, cutting board

-Once you’ve selected your apple, use a Y-shaped peeler and swipe across the top and bottom of the apple to remove the peel.
+- Once you’ve selected your apple, use a Y-shaped peeler and swipe across the top and bottom of the apple to remove the peel.

-Starting from the top of the apple and ending at the bottom, remove the peel in strips, working your way around the apple.
+- Starting from the top of the apple and ending at the bottom, remove the peel in strips, working your way around the apple.

-After the apple is fully peeled, stand the fruit upright on the cutting board and slice off one side, as close to the core as possible.
+- After the apple is fully peeled, stand the fruit upright on the cutting board and slice off one side, as close to the core as possible.

-Discard the core and slice or dice the apple as needed.
+- Discard the core and slice or dice the apple as needed.